zdharma-continuum/zinit/README.md

 ```
 % zpl help
 Usage:
--h|--help|help               - usage information
+—— -h|--help|help                – usage information
-man                          - manual
+—— man                           – manual
-self-update                  - updates and compiles Zplugin
+—— self-update                   – updates and compiles Zplugin
-times                        - statistics on plugin load times, sorted in order of loading
+—— times                         – statistics on plugin load times, sorted in order of loading
-zstatus                      - overall Zplugin status
+—— zstatus                       – overall Zplugin status
-load {plg-spec}              - load plugin, can also receive absolute local path
+—— load plg-spec                 – load plugin, can also receive absolute local path
-light [-b] {plg-spec}        - light plugin load, without reporting/tracking (-b - do track but bindkey-calls only)
+—— light [-b] plg-spec           – light plugin load, without reporting/tracking (-b – do track but bindkey-calls only)
-unload {plg-spec}            - unload plugin loaded with `zplugin load ...', -q - quiet
+—— unload plg-spec               – unload plugin loaded with `zplugin load ...', -q – quiet
-snippet [-f] {URL}           - source local or remote file (by direct {URL}), -f: force - don't use cache
+—— snippet [-f] {url}            – source local or remote file (by direct URL), -f: force – don't use cache
-ls                           - list snippets in formatted and colorized manner
+—— ls                            – list snippets in formatted and colorized manner
-ice <ice specification>      - add ICE to next command, argument is e.g. from"gitlab"
+—— ice <ice specification>       – add ICE to next command, argument is e.g. from"gitlab"
-update [-q] {plg-spec}|{URL} - Git update plugin or snippet (or all plugins and snippets if --all passed); besides -q accepts also --quiet
+—— update [-q] plg-spec|URL      – Git update plugin or snippet (or all plugins and snippets if ——all passed); besides -q accepts also ——quiet
-status {plg-spec}|{URL}      - Git status for plugin or svn status for snippet (or for all those if --all passed)
+—— status plg-spec|URL           – Git status for plugin or svn status for snippet (or for all those if ——all passed)
-report {plg-spec}            - show plugin's report (or all plugins' if --all passed)
+—— report plg-spec               – show plugin's report (or all plugins' if ——all passed)
-delete {plg-spec}|{URL}      - remove plugin or snippet from disk (good to forget wrongly passed ice-mods)
+—— delete plg-spec|URL           – remove plugin or snippet from disk (good to forget wrongly passed ice-mods)
-loaded|list [keyword]        - show what plugins are loaded (filter with 'keyword')
+—— loaded|list [keyword]         – show what plugins are loaded (filter with 'keyword')
-cd {plg-spec}                - cd into plugin's directory; also support snippets, if feed with {URL}
+—— cd plg-spec                   – cd into plugin's directory; also support snippets, if feed with URL
-create {plg-spec}            - create plugin (also together with Github repository)
+—— create plg-spec               – create plugin (also together with Github repository)
-edit {plg-spec}              - edit plugin's file with $EDITOR
+—— edit plg-spec                 – edit plugin's file with $EDITOR
-glance {plg-spec}            - look at plugin's source (pygmentize, {,source-}highlight)
+—— glance plg-spec               – look at plugin's source (pygmentize, {,source-}highlight)
-stress {plg-spec}            - test plugin for compatibility with set of options
+—— stress plg-spec               – test plugin for compatibility with set of options
-changes {plg-spec}           - view plugin's git log
+—— changes plg-spec              – view plugin's git log
-recently [time-spec]         - show plugins that changed recently, argument is e.g. 1 month 2 days
+—— recently [time-spec]          – show plugins that changed recently, argument is e.g. 1 month 2 days
-clist|completions            - list completions in use
+—— clist|completions             – list completions in use
-cdisable cname               - disable completion `cname'
+—— cdisable cname                – disable completion `cname'
-cenable cname                - enable completion `cname'
+—— cenable cname                 – enable completion `cname'
-creinstall {plg-spec}        - install completions for plugin, can also receive absolute local path; -q - quiet
+—— creinstall plg-spec           – install completions for plugin, can also receive absolute local path; -q – quiet
-cuninstall {plg-spec}        - uninstall completions for plugin
+—— cuninstall plg-spec           – uninstall completions for plugin
-csearch                      - search for available completions from any plugin
+—— csearch                       – search for available completions from any plugin
-compinit                     - refresh installed completions
+—— compinit                      – refresh installed completions
-dtrace|dstart                - start tracking what's going on in session
+—— dtrace|dstart                 – start tracking what's going on in session
-dstop                        - stop tracking what's going on in session
+—— dstop                         – stop tracking what's going on in session
-dunload                      - revert changes recorded between dstart and dstop
+—— dunload                       – revert changes recorded between dstart and dstop
-dreport                      - report what was going on in session
+—— dreport                       – report what was going on in session
-dclear                       - clear report of what was going on in session
+—— dclear                        – clear report of what was going on in session
-compile {plg-spec}           - compile plugin (or all plugins if --all passed)
+—— compile plg-spec              – compile plugin (or all plugins if ——all passed)
-uncompile {plg-spec}         - remove compiled version of plugin (or of all plugins if --all passed)
+—— uncompile plg-spec            – remove compiled version of plugin (or of all plugins if ——all passed)
-compiled                     - list plugins that are compiled
+—— compiled                      – list plugins that are compiled
-cdlist                       - show compdef replay list
+—— cdlist                        – show compdef replay list
-cdreplay [-q]                - replay compdefs (to be done after compinit), -q - quiet
+—— cdreplay [-q]                 – replay compdefs (to be done after compinit), -q – quiet
-cdclear [-q]                 - clear compdef replay list, -q - quiet
+—— cdclear [-q]                  – clear compdef replay list, -q – quiet
-srv {service-id} [cmd]       - control a service, command can be: stop,start,restart,next,quit; `next' moves the service to another Zshell
+—— srv {service-id} [cmd]        – control a service, command can be: stop,start,restart,next,quit; `next' moves the service to another Zshell
-recall {plg-spec}|{URL}      - fetch saved ice modifiers and construct `zplugin ice ...' command
+—— recall plg-spec|URL      – fetch saved ice modifiers and construct `zplugin ice ...' command
-env-whitelist [-v]           - allows to specify names (also patterns) of variables left unchanged during an unload. -v - verbose
+—— env-whitelist [-v|-h] {env..} – allows to specify names (also patterns) of variables left unchanged during an unload. -v – verbose
-bindkeys                     - lists bindkeys set up by each plugin
+—— bindkeys                      – lists bindkeys set up by each plugin
-module                       - manage binary Zsh module shipped with Zplugin, see `zplugin module help'
+—— module                        – manage binary Zsh module shipped with Zplugin, see `zplugin module help'

 Available ice-modifiers:
         svn proto from teleid bindmap cloneopts id-as depth if wait load unload